The 18 Best Things to Do in Point Reyes National Seashore

 Whale Watching

-Point Reyes is a great place for whale watching, specifically during the gray whale migration.
-The California gray whales begin their migration from Alaska to Baja California in the winter, with the peak occurring mid January.
+Point Reyes is an excellent place for whale watching, specifically during the gray whale migration.
+The California gray whales begin their migration from Alaska to Baja California in the winter, with the peak occurring mid-January.
 Their return journey peaks in mid March.
 Therefore, January and late April provide the best chances of spotting a gray whale off the coast of Point Reyes.

-The best places to whale watch in Point Reyes are Chimney Rock and the Point Reyes Lighthouse.
+The best whale-watch places in Point Reyes are Chimney Rock and the Point Reyes Lighthouse.

 Did you know that elephant seals call Point Reyes home?
-I didn’t either.
-But in 1981 elephant seals made their return to the southern part of Point Reyes around Chimney Rock and Drakes Beach.
+In 1981, elephant seals returned to the southern part of Point Reyes around Chimney Rock and Drakes Beach.

 There is an elephant seal overlook near Chimney Rock where you can watch a colony of elephant seals swim, nap on the sand, and make all sorts of sounds.
 From December to March you’ll find elephant seals here to mate and birth their young.
 They’ll return in late April to molt before heading back out to sea.